 Setting a clock at one point to agree with another one at a different location is referred to as time transfer.
-The one way method is referred to as the Return Data Delay (RDD) method or the RCTD method.
+The one-way method is referred to as the Return Data Delay (RDD) method or the RCTD method.
 Some missions use the uplink instead of the down (return) link.
-The principals are the same but the higher data rate on the down/return link allows for more accurate time correlation.
-The TDRSS uses PN spread spectrum for ranging, which lends itself to an accurate two way time transfer method called the USCCS.
+The principles are the same but the higher data rate on the down/return link allows for more accurate time correlation.
+The TDRSS uses PN spread spectrum for ranging, which lends itself to an accurate two-way time transfer method called the USCCS.
 USCCS is outlined here and is more fully described in the USCCS User Guide [452-UG-USCCS] which also covers the RDD methods.
 In this discussion we do not concern ourselves with the various hardware delays that must be taken into account and are fully covered in the 452-UG-USCCS.

 Overview